Healthcare in Moscow

-Healthcare in Moscow is organised by the Moscow Health Care Department.
+Healthcare in Moscow is organised by the Moscow Health Department.
 While public healthcare facilities are available, most expats seek out private healthcare at international medical centres.
 Expats are advised to take out private medical insurance if it is not provided to them by their company.

 Public healthcare in Moscow

 Subsidised healthcare is provided to everyone living in the country.
 It is paid for by the state and the mandatory health insurance system.
 However, professionals in the state system are likely to speak little to no English.
 Expats tend to prefer private healthcare options.

 There are several private, international medical centres in Moscow where English is spoken and where the healthcare is on par with expat standards.

 These clinics are generally very expensive, so it is highly recommended that expats take out private medical insurance to cover medical expenses in Moscow.
 Most insurance coverage plans will also include evacuation cover for emergencies or life-threatening situations.
 Expat-friendly healthcare facilities in Moscow include:

 Address: Kutuzovsky Ave, 1/7